bhklab/handbook/docs/onboarding_offboarding/Onboarding/admin_checklist.md

 ---

 ## Onboarding Form Completion
-Once they have completed the onboardin form their information will show up in the [BHKLab Member Tracking sheet](https://docs.google.com/spreadsheets/d/1chXQ5U3NL4EZ1ALw7JxmRCmrT0W4SVTt_gT8LUfBHmQ/edit?gid=789264692#gid=789264692) in the `BHKLab_Onboaring_Form_Response` tab.
+Once they have completed the onboarding form their information will show up in the [BHKLab Member Tracking sheet](https://docs.google.com/spreadsheets/d/1chXQ5U3NL4EZ1ALw7JxmRCmrT0W4SVTt_gT8LUfBHmQ/edit?gid=789264692#gid=789264692) in the `BHKLab_Onboaring_Form_Response` tab.

 You can start setting up their lab access now.